isomerpages/mof-gfg/_g20-eminent-persons-group/Governance.md

 *   Focus the agendas of Executive Boards on governance of strategic issues and country strategies and away from a disproportionate tilt towards operational decision-making and transactional functions.

-Proposal 20: The Executive Board of each IFI should focus on strategic priorities for the institution and advancing system-wide goals.
+### Proposal 20: The Executive Board of each IFI should focus on strategic priorities for the institution and advancing system-wide goals. ###

-Up Arrow

 The Executive Board should focus on articulating and implementing system-wide policies and standards and setting directions for the institution in line with the agreed goals.
 The re-orientation of responsibilities in the case of the MDB boards could include determining: